Can You Eat Pesto On The Atkins Diet?

 Nutritional information

-Atkins dieters will be pleased to see that carbohydrates make up less than 7% of this particular pesto.
-That means if you follow our recommended serving size of 50g of pesto per person, you'll be consuming just 3.45g of carbohydrates, leaving you with 16.55g for the rest of the day.
+Atkins dieters will be pleased that carbohydrates make up less than 7% of this pesto.
+That means if you follow our recommended serving size of 50g of pesto per person, you'll consume just 3.45g of carbohydrates, leaving you with 16.55g for the rest of the day.

 Even better is that basil makes up 46% of the sauce, meaning that many of those carbs are coming from the "foundational vegetables" that the diet stipulates.

 Things get significantly better than this, though.
 Shop around, and you'll be able to find pestos with far fewer carbohydrates than Sacla's.
-Casalinga's basil pesto, for example, contains just 1.8% carbohydrates, so you'll be consuming just 0.9g of carbohydrate per standard 50g serving.
-That gives you over 19g of carbohydrate left to play with for that day, even on the strictest Atkins 20® diet.
+Casalinga's basil pesto, for example, contains just 1.8% carbohydrates, so you'll be consuming just 0.9g of carbohydrates per standard 50g serving.
+That gives you over 19g of carbohydrates left to play with that day, even on the strictest Atkins 20® diet.

 The table below shows the amount of carbohydrates in many of the most popular basil pestos in the UK.